 Instructions

-Stir occasionally and skim the top of any foam discarding it from the jam.
+- Skim the top of any foam, discarding it from the jam.

 Notes

-- To tell when jam is cooked, place a small spoonful of juice (syrup)on a small plate, let it cool for a few seconds then run your finger through the syrup.
-If the juice stays apart then it is finished cooking.
+- To tell when the jam is cooked, place a small spoonful of the juice (syrup) on a small plate, let it cool for a few seconds, and run your finger through the syrup.
+If the juice stays apart, it is finished cooking.
 If the juice runs back together, continue cooking.

 - To fill the jars, use a funnel.
-If you don't have one, cut the bottom of a plastic cup and place inside the jar.
-Wrap a towel over the jar to protect your hands from the heat and twist it to hold the sterilized jar tightly with one hand.
+If you don't have one, cut the bottom of a plastic cup and place it inside the jar.
+Wrap a towel over the jar to protect your hands from the heat, twisting it to hold the sterilized jar tightly with one hand.

-- Take a ladle with the other hand and fill the jar.
-Ladle the hot mixture into the serialized jar filling to about an inch from the top of the jar.
-Take a knife and pass it between the jam and jar to release any air bubbles.
+- With the other hand, take a ladle and fill the jar.
+Ladle the hot mixture into the serialized jar, filling it to about an inch from the top.
+Pass a knife between the jam and jar to release any air bubbles.

 - After filling, clean the outside of the jars with a warm, wet dish towel.